 Since no gardening job requires just a handful of soil and a single plant or tool to transport from bed to bed in the yard, a wheelbarrow becomes a handy mode of easily moving light and heavy materials.
 It’s also a nice place to hold pesky weeds and other unsightly things removed from impeccable perennial beds – at least temporarily until you dispose of them.

-Editor’s Note: For more on how to properly use a wheelbarrow, here’s a video from This Old House.
+Editor’s Note: For more on how to properly use a wheelbarrow, here’s an article from This Old House.

 8) Garden Spade

 This long-handled gem is perfect for digging large holes, particularly when getting through tough, clay soil when you need to use additional weight on the shovel to help break up the dirt or lift sod.
 It’s also a great tool for edging beds to keep them separate from lawn areas, providing definition in the landscape.
 Particularly with this tool, seek one solid piece of metal that can handle the wear-and-tear you put on it and look for a flat edge at the top of the blade for better foot leverage.